IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Authorization Client and Authorization Server claiming compliance with this profile shall fulfill the security requirements defined in the OAuth Authorization Framework [OAuth 2.1], including:

-TODO: reference ATNA option (see below)

-- All HTTP transaction shall be secured by using TLS or equivalent transport security.
+- All HTTP transactions shall be secured by using TLS or equivalent transport security (e.g., ATNA option STX: HTTPS IUA).

 - Authorization Clients shall verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.